codycarter1763/Arcade-Table-Restoration/README.md

 Winners Circle was a horse racing game based off the original board released by Corona in 1981 where you bet on seven horses over three races to win the most cash.
 Check out the video of some original gameplay [here](https://www.youtube.com/watch?v=5p2Suuga1zI).

 # How It Started
 This arcade table has been sitting in a garage in the middle of humid hot Louisiana and been through the 2016 floods.
 So when I recieved the table it was in very poor conditions, even with the missing parts it needed some serious TLC.
-My first steps was just to open up the machine, clean out dust and dirt, and see what I was working with and see what I can salvage for te final product.
+My first steps was just to open up the machine, clean out dust and dirt, and see what I was working with and see what I can salvage for the final product.
+I also removed some heavy transformers from the unit that werent being used.

 <p align="left">
   <img src="https://github.com/user-attachments/assets/7bff3182-4f9b-4c27-88b1-3b5b6bf3308f" width="48%" height="48%" alt="Left Image">